Dog-friendly Pembrokeshire holidays – Lucy’s photo diary!28th July 2014

 ….not a problem for Lucy when she loves nothing better than riding through the beautiful back roads of Pembrokeshire with the top down!!

-Dog-friendly accommodation in Pembrokeshire
+Dog-friendly cottages in Pembrokeshire

 Our dog-friendly holiday cottages are not only located in a breath-taking position overlooking Caldey Island, but we’re a stone’s throw from an array of beautiful beaches and the Pembrokeshire Coast Path runs right past our cottages.